Kettering University: Innovation Center

 The Innovation Center at Kettering University, a 9,000-square-foot incubator for entrepreneurs, opened in 2010.
 The Innovation Center was the first Leadership in Energy and Environmental Design (LEED) certified building in Genesee County.

-The center provides space for companies looking to grow their business, perfect their underlying technologies, and explore potential collaborations with Kettering University faculty, students, and corporate partners.
-The building includes technology-enabled collaborative space as well as laboratory and office spaces.
-Lab spaces feature wet and dry research capabilities and have designs that are easily reconfigurable to meet the needs of tenants.
-Customizable office spaces are also available.
-An art exhibit from the Mott-Warsh Collection is on a long-term rotational loan.

 Atwood Stadium

 Kettering University acquired Atwood Stadium, an 11,000-seat stadium that was previously designated a city park, from the city of Flint in 2013.
+The stadium opened in 1929.